Suggested Reading:

 We would have an Excuse

-We had an excuse ... except for Saint Francis ... and Saint Clare.
+We would have an excuse ... except for Saint Francis ... and Saint Clare.

 And now we are without one.